-Clockwork Alchemy debuts at a new time and place
+Clockwork Alchemy, the SF Bay Area steampunk convention, debuted at a new time and place

 Airship captains, mad scientists and other sundry characters gathered for a weekend of steampunk cheer as Clockwork Alchemy invaded the Hyatt Regency San Francisco Airport hotel, March 23-25, 2018, in Burlingame, Calif.
 Previously held on Memorial Day weekend in conjunction with FanimeCon in San Jose, the event was on its own this year with programming that included music, workshops, cosplay, authors, an art exhibition and lots more.

 The new location was bigger than last year's, and whereas previous events drew some crossover attendance from the anime convention, this one was 100 percent steampunk.
 Overall attendance was down compared with 2017, but the organizers are hopeful that the numbers will improve once more people become aware of the change.
 It certainly felt like a big event, with lots of energy and enthusiasm.

 Here's my report, or you can skip to the bottom for a photo gallery.

 One perennial highlight is the Artist's Gallery, and this year it had more elbow room for whimsical gadgets, costumes, artwork and more.

 Here you could find Prof. Phineas J. Flockmocker III F.H.S.G.
 (Former High School Graduate) making his Clockwork Alchemy debut.
 Known for his appearances at the Great Dickens Christmas Fair, he was touting his Steam Powered Flying Conveyance — and his plans to fly to the moon.
 "I'm going for the cheese," he said.